interplaynetary/free-association/src/lib/protocol/README.md

 **The Equilibrium Under Scarcity:**

-When total available capacity is less than total needs, the system still converges — but to a non-zero fixed point.
+When total available capacity is less than total needs, the system continuously computes the optimal allocation of available capacity — resulting in persistent unmet needs.

 **At this equilibrium:**
 - Need(tomorrow) = Need(today) for all participants